HamzaNadeem9910/Solar-Solutions/README.md

 ## 📈 Why This Project?

 ⚡ In an era where **solar energy** is a crucial step toward sustainability, this system enables customers to make informed decisions about their energy needs.
 With tools like **custom packages** and **load calculators**, it offers both flexibility and functionality in one clean, interactive interface.

----

-## 📬 Feedback and Contributions

-- 💡 Got suggestions?
-Feedback?
-- 🛠️ Want to contribute?
-Fork and make a pull request!

----

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).